 The list presents graphic novels published in the past year that are recommended reading for teens aged twelve to eighteen.
 It is a general list of graphic novels, both fiction and nonfiction, selected for proven or potential appeal to the personal reading tastes of teens.

 For the purpose of the Blogging Team, graphic novels are defined to include trade compilations and original works published in a sequential art format.
 Such titles should incorporate acceptable literary and artistic quality with effectiveness of presentation.

 Standard selection criteria consistent with the Library Bill of Rights shall apply.
 Librarianship focuses on individuals, in all their diversity, and that focus is a fundamental value of the Young Adult Library Services Association and its members.
 Diversity is, thus, honored in the Association and in the collections and services that libraries provide to teens.

 The Great Graphic Novels for Teens Blogging Team consists of 10-14 members and one Coordinator.

 Blogging Team members must belong to YALSA and should include a mix of public and school librarians, the majority of whom should have background and experience in the selection and use of graphic novels.

 A YALSA staff member serves as a liaison to the Blogging Team to handle questions from the Coordinator regarding procedure, personnel, and the eligibility of titles as well as publisher contact.

 Relationship with Publishers:

-Blogging Team members should not solicit publishers for free and personal copies of books.
-If members are offered or receive unsolicited copies of books from a publisher, they may be accepted.
+If Blogging Team members are offered or receive unsolicited copies of books from a publisher, they may be accepted.
 Blogging Team members should not solicit publishers for favors, invitations, etc. If members receive these, however, they will use their own judgment in accepting.
 Publishers understand that such acceptance in no way influences members’ actions or selections.